-Community-led recovery programme (Nov 2015 - Apr 2018)
+Community-led recovery programme (Nov 2015-Apr 2018)

 Following our initial response, ActionAid focussed on offering training and support to help the most vulnerable people gain access to land to rebuild their homes, and gain the skills they need to set up small businesses and earn a living again.
 For example:

-- We have supported 592 people to set up or strengthen collective small businesses, such as poultry, cardamom and vegetable farming.
+- We supported 592 people to set up or strengthen collective small businesses, such as poultry, cardamom and vegetable farming.

-- We have provided vocational training to 402 women and other marginalised groups to help them earn a living.
+- We provided vocational training to 402 women and other marginalised groups to help them earn a living.